tg1625/Vex-Library/README.md

 # Welcome to the VEX Library

-This is a compilation of various libraries from third-parties as well as code made in-house to easily interact with VEX robots.
 The code is to be used with an Arduino and the Adafruit Motor Shield.
-This was made for New York University's Tandon School of Engineering Introduction to Engineering & Design (EG1003).
+This library was made for New York University's Tandon School of Engineering Introduction to Engineering & Design (EG1003), to be used when completing Robotics projects using VEX structural components.
+This is a compilation of various libraries from third-parties as well as a new library made in-house to easily interact with the Arduino Uno and Adafruit Motor Shield used in these robotics projects.
+Full documentation for this library can be found [here](https://manual.eg.poly.edu/index.php/VEX_Library_Guide)

 # Files